-If married, with one spouse a resident and the other a non-resident, the personal exemption of the resident individual shall be prorated on the same basis as if both husband and wife were non-residents having net income from within and without the State of Mississippi.
+If married, with one spouse a resident and the other a nonresident, the personal exemption of the resident individual shall be prorated on the same basis as if both husband and wife were non-residents having net income from within and without the State of Mississippi.

-Part-Year Residents.
-An individual who is a resident of Mississippi for only a part of the tax year by reason of either moving into the state or moving from the state shall be allowed the same personal and additional exemptions as authorized for resident individuals.
+Part-Year Residents: An individual who is a resident of Mississippi for only a part of the tax year by reason of either moving into the state or moving from the state shall be allowed the same personal and additional exemptions as authorized for resident individuals.
 However, the part-year resident shall likewise prorate his, her, or their personal and additional exemptions on the same basis as provided above for nonresident having net income from within and without the state.

-Standard Deduction.
-Proration of the standard deduction is required of non-residents and part-year residents for the same reasons and subject to the same limitations as described above.
+Standard Deduction: Proration of the standard deduction is required of non-residents and part-year residents for the same reasons and subject to the same limitations as described above.
 If you elect to claim the standard deduction, in lieu of itemizing personal deductions (Schedule A), and your total income is not taxable for Mississippi income tax purposes, it is necessary to prorate the deduction.

-Itemized Deductions.
-Proration of the itemized deductions is required of non-residents and part-year residents for the same reasons and subject to the same limitations as described above.
+Itemized Deductions: Proration of the itemized deductions is required of non-residents and part-year residents for the same reasons and subject to the same limitations as described above.
 If you elect to claim itemized personal deductions (Schedule A), in lieu of claiming the standard deduction, and your total income is not taxable for Mississippi income tax purposes, it is necessary to prorate the deduction.
 Mississippi part-year residents are authorized to claim only the itemized deduction expenses incurred while a Mississippi resident.
 Local taxes and Mississippi gaming losses must be subtracted from Mississippi itemized deductions.

-Line 15a - Mississippi Adjusted Gross Income (Mississippi Only Amount from Page 2, Line 61) Complete the Schedule of Income on Page 2 of your return to compute your total Mississippi income.
-Enter the amount from the Mississippi Income Only Column on Page 2, Line 61.
+Line 13a: Mississippi Adjusted Gross Income

+Complete the Schedule of Income on page 2 of your return to compute your total Mississippi income.
+Enter the amount from the Mississippi Income Only Column on page 2, line 59.

-Line 15b - Total Adjusted Gross Income
+Line 13b: Total Adjusted Gross Income